 - Create a new email account with a new email service.
 This will give you a new email address.

-- If you’re using a PC-based email program, configure it to use your new email account and address.
+- If you use a PC-based email program, configure it to use your new email account and address.

-- If you’re using a web-based email service, just log in to it using your browser to access your new email account.
+- If you use web-based email, use your browser to sign into your new email account.

 - Tell all your friends, business relations, newsletter subscriptions, and anyone else who might care what your new email address is.

-It’s really no surprise that people get confused — there are several layers of complexity here, and many terms aren’t always as specific as we might want them to be.
+It’s really no surprise people get confused — there are several layers of complexity here, and many of the terms aren’t always used accurately.